d20fantasy/d20fantasy.github.io/_posts/portfolio/2019-06-05-custom-notifications-for-non-admins.md

 ### Structure

 1. A catalog admin inputs a message body onto the catalog item itself
-2. The catalog item workflow creates an event action that passes the recipients in parameter 1 and the sys_req_item number in parameter 2.
+2. The catalog item workflow creates an event action that passes the recipients in parameter 1 and the sys_req_item sys_id in parameter 2.
 3. The event triggers a notification that sends the message to everyone in event.parm1 and runs the following mail_script for the message body:

 ```